arenaxr/arena-docs/content/examples.md

 ### User Option

 User preferences to alter default behavior.
+For reference, a list of [some user settings](/content/overview/user-guide#buttons).

 ### 3D Object

 Base 3D entity to which multiple components can be attached.
+For reference, a list of [all 3D Objects](/content/schemas/message).

 ### 3D Object Attribute